schleyfox/gigantron/README.txt

 Gigantron is a simple framework for the creation and organization of data processing projects.
-Data-processing transforms are created as Rake tasks and data is handled through DataMapper models.
+Data-processing transforms are created as Rake tasks and data is handled through ActiveRecord* models.

+* Will switch back to DataMapper once it plays nice with JRuby

 == FEATURES/PROBLEMS: